akshala/DBMS-project/README.md

 # DBMS-project
-This is a flutter web application that uses selenium webscraping to get data from transfer market, along with a PHP backend and MySQL database to execute queries.
+This is a web application that uses selenium webscraping to get data from transfer market, along with a flask backend and MySQL database to execute queries.